 Huge Holographic Head: Black Manta uses this (in his case, including a Huge Holographic Body) to announce to the inhabitants of Atlantis that he's about to crush them.

 Human Notepad: G'Nort has the Green Lantern Oath written out on his forearm, because he keeps forgetting how it goes.
 (Now his only problem is remembering that he's got it written out on his forearm...)

 Humongous Mecha: In "Night of the Huntress!", several are stolen by Baby-Face's gang at a Government Warehouse.
 Also, the freaking Batmobile turns into a robot, complete with a Transformation Sequence with an elaborate colored background.

 Hyperspace Arsenal: Batman's utility belt.
 At bare minimum, it contains at least a jet pack, something much like a lightsaber (and a more normal sword) and a hang glider in there.
-Though to be perfectly fair, in the comics during the era of the original The Brave and the Bold series, Batman's utility belt included mini hand grenades and a cutting laser, among other things.
+This carries on the proud tradition from the The Brave and the Bold series, where Batman's utility belt included mini hand grenades and a cutting laser, among other things.

 The Atom produces several weapons and a microscope out of nowhere, presumably explained by his use of his shrinking technology for storage.

-Bat-Mite's Utility Belt, though possibly justified as he's an extra-dimensional being, and probably just pulls it from home.
+Bat-Mite's Utility Belt, though he probably just pulls it from home.

 Jaime: Trick question!
 Batman always has kryptonite!

 I Am Not Shazam: Hans von Hammer was never actually calledEnemy Ace; that was just the title of the feature.
 His In-UniverseRed Baron nickname was "The Hammer of Hell."note Of course, from the perspective of someone fighting for the Entente, even if it is only to keep the timeline intact, he is an enemy ace, being a German ace pilot.